shaik1002/biggitlabbomb/doc/development/integrations/index.md

 ## Availability of integrations

-By default, integrations can apply to a specific project or group, or to an entire instance.
+By default, integrations are available on the project, group, and instance level.
-Most integrations only act in a project context, but can be still configured for the group and instance.
+Most integrations only act in a project context, but can be still configured from the group and instance levels.

-For some integrations it can make sense to only make it available on certain levels (project, group, or instance).
+For some integrations it can make sense to only make it available on the project level.
-To do that, the integration must be removed from `Integration::INTEGRATION_NAMES` and instead added to:
+To do that, the integration must be removed from `Integration::INTEGRATION_NAMES` and added to `Integration::PROJECT_SPECIFIC_INTEGRATION_NAMES` instead.

-- `Integration::PROJECT_LEVEL_ONLY_INTEGRATION_NAMES` to only allow enabling on the project level.
-- `Integration::INSTANCE_LEVEL_ONLY_INTEGRATION_NAMES` to only allow enabling on the instance level.
-- `Integration::PROJECT_AND_GROUP_LEVEL_ONLY_INTEGRATION_NAMES` to prevent enabling on the instance level.

 When developing a new integration, we also recommend you gate the availability behind a [feature flag](../feature_flags/index.md) in `Integration.available_integration_names`.

 ## Documentation

-Add documentation for the integration:

-- Add a page in `doc/user/project/integrations`.
-- Link it from the [Integrations overview](../../user/project/integrations/index.md).
-- After the documentation has merged, [add an entry](../../development/documentation/site_architecture/global_nav.md#add-a-navigation-entry) to the documentation navigation under the [Integrations category title](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/24c8ab629383b47a6d6351a9d48325cb43ed5287/content/_data/navigation.yaml?page=3#L2822).

-You can also refer to our general [documentation guidelines](../documentation/index.md).

 You can provide help text in the integration form, including links to off-site documentation, as described above in [Customize the frontend form](#customize-the-frontend-form).
 Refer to our [usability guidelines](https://design.gitlab.com/usability/contextual-help) for help text.

+For more detailed documentation, provide a page in `doc/user/project/integrations`, and link it from the [Integrations overview](../../user/project/integrations/index.md).

+You can also refer to our general [documentation guidelines](../documentation/index.md).

 ## Testing